 For a java break, stop into Sleepy Monk Coffee Roasters for locally roasted, organic pours and house-made scones and muffins.
 (At night the café becomes an Irish restaurant.)
 Cap a day with a meal at Bill’s Tavern and Brewhouse, a favorite for its seafood-centric pub grub and house microbrews, like the award-winning Duck Dive Pale Ale.

 Seaside has been a destination for families since the turn of the 20th century, thanks to beloved attractions like the Promenade, a 1.5-mile, lamppost-lined walkway built in 1920.
 To see the strip in style, rent cruiser beach bikes from Prom Bike & Hobby Shop.
-Just off the Promenade, the landmark Seaside Aquarium is the one of oldest on the West Coast, dating to 1937.
+Just off the Promenade, the landmark Seaside Aquarium is one of the oldest on the West Coast, dating to 1937.
 Inside, kids (and kids at heart) delight in feeding the resident seals or exploring the “touch tanks” with their dozens of colorful sea creatures.
 Don’t miss a whirl on the beloved Seaside Carousel, which features 24 ornate carousel animals, all based on figures at San Francisco’s American Carousel Museum.

 From the fishing city of Astoria to the tide pools of Yachats, the Oregon Coast is a rugged, unspoiled treasure that begins 90 minutes from Portland.